by Ben Morales, CEO, QCash Financial

 But the difference, the solve, begins right where it’s always been; not in response or reaction to any particular agency’s actions.
-It begins and ends in the capable and nurturing hands of credit unions and the stabilizing financial relief tools within that have seen this nation through so many challenging times.
+It begins and ends in the capable and nurturing hands of credit union executives and the stabilizing financial relief tools within that have seen this nation through so many challenging times.
 And we can do it again by asking ourselves one question: “What are we going to do about it?”

 How Will We Regain Financial Wellness?

 What are we going to do — what are we WILLING to do — to help our nation’s borrowers meet their short-term financial obligations while providing the bridge they need to achieve financial wellness and recovery following this crisis?
 In the midst of a then-record 3.28 million Americans filing for unemployment in late March, a joint letter was released by five financial regulatory agencies that came together to urge all U.S. credit unions to offer affordable small-dollar loan programs.
 “Responsible small-dollar loans can play an important role in meeting customers’ credit needs because of temporary cash-flow imbalances, unexpected expenses, or income disruptions during periods of economic stress or disaster recoveries,” the agencies wrote.
 A month and a half later, such words are more important than ever.

 The journey on which credit unions will lead borrowers will be a long one, but it’s a journey for which they were built, promoting offerings our nation’s struggling workers urgently need to regain financial wellness.
 QCash Financial believes in this ideal so much, we’re offering credit unions our Saas-based, automated small-dollar lending platform for FREE until the end of 2020* through our COVID-19 Financial Relief Program.